danielraffel/CloudBeatMonitor/README.md

 - `checkVMHeartbeatAndRestart`: Triggered by Google Cloud Scheduler job every minute, this function checks the last heartbeat time.
 If the last heartbeat is older than 2 minutes, it initiates a restart of the VM through Google Cloud Compute Engine.

 ## Firebase Setup
-Create a [Firestore database](https://console.cloud.google.com/firestore/databases) within your Google Cloud project.
-Set up the following:
+Create a [Firestore database](https://console.firebase.google.com/) and set up the following:
 - Go to the Firebase Console.
 - Select your project.
 - Navigate to the Firestore Database section.